Chad Premier League: Premier League clubs in international competition

 Chadian clubs started to participate in African competitions in 1990, with RFC N'Djamena being the first Chadian club to enter the African Cup of Champions Clubs.

 Chadian clubs have never won either Champions League or Confederations Cup.
 The best result they have achieved was first round of Champions League (RFC N'Djamena in 1990, Elect-Sport in 1991, POSTEL 2000 in 1996, ASCOT N'Djamena in 1997, Tourbillon in 1992, 1998 and 2002, Gazelle in 2010).

 Sponsorship

 In July 2014 it was announced that mobile operator Airtel signed a deal with FTFA and became its official sponsor.
 The goal was improving the football in Chad.
 Airtel has already signed deals with a lot of African football federations.

 Finances

-Le Fonds National de Développement du Sport (FNDS) is the fond for the development of sports in Chad.
+Le Fonds National de Développement du Sport (FNDS) is the fund for the development of sports in Chad.
 It finances national football league among the others.
 For the season 2014, the FNDS marked off 300 million FCFA.
 Chadian league faced many financial problems during the years.
 The national league was interrupted a few times because of this.
 Season 2015 was suspended for financial reasons, but it resumed after 2 and a half months, after some amount of money was paid by Federation.